 Living smart & safe

 A WORD fitly spoken is like apples of gold in pictures of silver, says Solomon, reputedly the wisest king in his days.
 Rulers and statesmen gathered in Jerusalem to listen to his counsel and admire his construction of a temple that was as grand as any in Egypt, Babylon and other neighbouring super powers.
-Best of all, Solomon left behind the Book of Proverbs to live by.
+Best of all, Solomon left behind a Book of Proverbs to live by.

 We live in a dangerous world.
 We’re being led and misled by amoral people – politicians, media celebrities, big business leaders, management consultants, born-again preachers, and our own workplace bosses and colleagues – so that it becomes easy for us to get into trouble, just listening or interacting with such people.
 An angry remark, a thoughtless act or a moment of weakness could land us in jail for years, particularly in today’s regulation-forested environment.